rafalgolarz/passgen/README.md

 results = 1
 ```

-You can choose which section should be loaded as default one, in **definitions.go**:
+You can choose which section should be loaded as default one, in **init.go**:

 ```toml
 passwordType = "default"